tyleha/beneathdata/content/4 - Email Data.md

 <br>
 ## Step 1: Get your emails and parse them

 While this tutorial will specifically focus on accessing emails from Gmail, it should broadly apply to almost any email provider.
-That's because Gmail, like pretty much everybody else, supports the IMAP access protocol
+That's because Gmail, like pretty much everybody else, supports the IMAP access protocol.

 ### Getting email content via IMAP

 IMAP is pretty straightforward.
 Select a mail folder, retrieve a list of email ids that match a query string, and then fetch the content of those emails by id.

-Unfortunately, it's a bit tricky to do cleanly and performantly, so I've quickly abstracted a class to handle the low-level fetching and parisng for you.
+Unfortunately, it's a bit tricky to do cleanly and performantly, so I've quickly abstracted a class to handle the low-level fetching and parsing for you.
 To follow this tutorial, copy my **[GmailAccount class](https://gist.github.com/tylerhartley/fe00a92d01346b29b002)** into your project someplace, which under the hood just uses Python's `imaplib` and `email`.[ref]
 You could totally use this pretty decent [gmail package](https://github.com/charlierguo/gmail) instead of my own, but a) it hasn't been updated in years and b) it is waaaaaaay overkill for what we're doing.[/ref] I won't be getting into any real specifics about how to best use `imaplib`, so feel free to dig around the class to learn more.

-**BEFORE YOU START:** a while back, Gmail disabled basic auth (non Oauth2) access to raw IMAP.
-Oauth-ing into your inbox is well beyond the scope of this tutorial and I mean, this isn't an IPhone app so, I suggest you just [allow less secure apps to login to your account](https://www.google.com/settings/security/lesssecureapps).
+**BEFORE YOU START:** A while back, Gmail disabled basic auth (non Oauth2) access to raw IMAP.
+Oauth-ing into your inbox is well beyond the scope of this tutorial and I mean, this isn't an IPhone app, so I suggest you just [allow less secure apps to login to your account](https://www.google.com/settings/security/lesssecureapps).
 That way, you just need your email address and password to use IMAP.
 Don't forget to turn less secure access back off when you're done.

 OK - let's login to Gmail and fetch metadata 'bout all our emails: